ndxdxd/LoL-EDA-and-Prediction-Model/README.md

 A DSC80 Exploratory Data Anaylsis Project on which League of Legends (LoL) position/role "carries" the hardest, the Attack Damage Carry (Bot), commonly refered to as the ADC, or the Mid Laner (Mid).

-It has long been a debated topic about which role in the game is the most impactful between the Mid Laner and the ADC.
+It has long been a debated topic within the community about which role in the game is the most impactful between the Mid Laner and the ADC.
 The Mid Laner being the spearhead of the team, as the player controls the shortest path to the enemy's nexus.
 Whereas the ADC is the main damage source for their team to pick off enemy players and guide their team to success.

 Although both roles are essential to winning, we want to know which role in particular between the two "carries", performs exceptionally well in matches and the most effective on the team, the hardest.